Jessica Ainscough

-Jessica Ainscough (15 July 1985 – 26 February 2015) was an Australian teen magazine editor who became a writer and wellness entrepreneur after turning her back on the prescribed treatment for a rare cancer she was diagnosed with at the age of 22.
+Jessica Ainscough (15 July 1985 – 26 February 2015) was an Australian teen magazine editor who became a writer and wellness entrepreneur after rejecting the prescribed treatment for a rare cancer she was diagnosed with at the age of 22.
 Ainscough went by the self-coined nickname "The Wellness Warrior" and used her popular blog by the same name to share her personal story of using alternative cancer treatments.
 While the prescribed scientific treatment had a 10-year survival rate estimated to be 49–72%, with higher survival rates reported for patients of Ainscough's age range, she died of cancer at the age of 29, less than six years after switching to alternative treatments.

 Background

 Jessica Ainscough was born in Australia in the South East Queensland city of Ipswich.
 Ainscough attended the University of the Sunshine Coast, graduating in 2005 with a Bachelor of Communications in journalism.
 During her last year of university, Ainscough gained work experience at the Sydney office of 9 to 5 Magazine where she had her first job after graduating.
 At the time of her diagnosis, Ainscough was working as an online editor for teen magazine Dolly.

 Ainscough and her partner, Tallon Pamenter, were engaged in July 2014 and had planned to marry in September 2015.